Louis Burleigh Bruhl

 Louis Burleigh Bruhl (20 July 1861 – 1942) was an English landscape artist.

-Bruhl was born in Bhagdad, Iraq.
+Bruhl was born in Baghdad, Ottoman Empire.
 He was educated in Vienna and England, and studied medicine at the London Hospital.

-Burleigh Bruhl was President of the Dudley Gallery Art Society.
-He was also president of the Watercolour Society.
+Burleigh Bruhl was President of the Dudley Gallery Art Society. and a member of the New Society of Artists; he was also president of the Watercolour Society.

 In 1915 he published Essex water-colours which contained a selection of his Essex scenes.
 His work included publicity posters for the Great Western Railway.